-Lori Ostergaard is the Director of First-Year Writing and an Assistant Professor whose archival research examines the history of composition-rhetoric at Midwestern normal schools and high schools.
+Lori Ostergaard is an Associate Professor and the Chair of the Department of Writing and Rhetoric.
+Her archival research examines the history of composition-rhetoric at Midwestern normal schools and high schools.
 Lori focuses primarily on the research, theories, and practices of educators working during the first three decades of the twentieth century.

-She has presented this archival research at national conferences, including the Conference on College Composition and Communication and the Feminisms and Rhetorics Conference.
-Lori's publications include articles in Composition Forum, Studies in the Humanities, Issues in Writing, and Peitho.
+Lori has presented this archival research at national conferences, including the Conference on College Composition and Communication and the Feminisms and Rhetorics Conference.
+Lori's publications include articles in Rhetoric Review, Composition Forum, Journal of Teaching Writing, Studies in the Humanities, Issues in Writing, and Peitho.

-Lori co-authored, with Greg Giberson and Marshall Kitchens, the proposal for the Writing and Rhetoric Major at Oakland, and in addition to a forthcoming co-edited collection examining writing majors around the country, she has published a handful of articles about the major.
+Lori co-authored, with Greg Giberson and Marshall Kitchens, the proposal for the Writing and Rhetoric Major at Oakland.
+In addition to a forthcoming co-edited collection, with Greg Giberson and Jim Nugent, examining writing majors around the country, she has published a handful of articles about the major.

 WRT 370/525: Teaching Writing with New Media